 In this recipe, I used a smoked extra firm tofu.
 I find it really lifts marinade very quickly and is a very easy tofu to work with.
 Some tofu’s really need a good squeeze to get all of the water out so make sure you try to do that for best texture.

 If you don’t already have one, this tofu presser is a great affordable and worth while kitchen utensil if you don’t already have one.
+Another awesome tofu recipe is this Thai Basil Tofu.

 Buddha Bowl Recipe Books